horserosemilkshake/BF-Interpreter/README.md

 # brainfuck-mini-interpreter
-The repository contains a compact implementation (25 lines of "c-flavored" C++ code) of what I called 'interpreter' for Brainfuck.
+The repository contains a compact implementation (25 lines of C-flavored C++ code) of what I called 'interpreter' for Brainfuck.
 Compressing the length of the code inevitably reduces the readability and maintainability.
 I made this project as a mere challenge, and I may make a more sophisticated and detailed version in the future.

 # How to use